kbaseattic/design_docs/data/KBaseFBAModeling.md

     /*
         Simulates the specified phenotype set
     */

-    authentication required;
-    funcdef simulate_phenotypes (simulate_phenotypes_params input) returns (object_metadata output);
+38. funcdef add_media_transporters (add_media_transporters_params input) returns (object_metadata output);

-    /* Input parameters for the add_media_transporters function.

-    	phenotype_set_id phenotypeSet - ID for a phenotype set (required) workspace_id phenotypeSet_workspace - ID for the workspace in which the phenotype set is found fbamodel_id model - Model to which to add the transport reactions (required) workspace_id model_workspace - workspace containing the input model fbamodel_id outmodel - Name of output model (with transporters added) workspace_id workspace - workspace where the modified model should be saved bool overwrite - Overwrite or not
+	    /* Input parameters for the add_media_transporters function. phenotype_set_id phenotypeSet - ID for a phenotype set (required) workspace_id phenotypeSet_workspace - ID for the workspace in which the phenotype set is found fbamodel_id model - Model to which to add the transport reactions (required) workspace_id model_workspace - workspace containing the input model fbamodel_id outmodel - Name of output model (with transporters added) workspace_id workspace - workspace where the modified model should be saved bool overwrite - Overwrite or not
 			string auth - Auth string
 			bool all_transporters - Add transporters for ALL media in the phenotypeset bool positive_transporters - Add transporters for only POSITIVE (non-zero growth) media in the phenotype set

 	    */
 	    typedef structure {
 			phenotype_set_id phenotypeSet;
 			workspace_id phenotypeSet_workspace;
 			fbamodel_id model;
 			workspace_id model_workspace;
 			fbamodel_id outmodel;
 			workspace_id workspace;
 			bool overwrite;
 			string auth;
 			bool all_transporters;
 			bool positive_transporters;
 	    } add_media_transporters_params;

 	    /*
 	         Adds transporters for media in a PhenotypeSet to a model

 	    */

-    authentication required;
-    funcdef add_media_transporters (add_media_transporters_params input) returns (object_metadata output);
+39. funcdef export_phenotypeSimulationSet (export_phenotypeSimulationSet_params input) returns (string output);

-    /* Input parameters for the "export_phenotypeSimulationSet" function.

-		phenotypeSimulationSet_id phenotypeSimulationSet - ID of the phenotype simulation set to be exported (a required argument) workspace_id workspace - workspace where the phenotype simulation set is stored (a required argument) string format - format to which phenotype simulation set should be exported (html, json) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+	    /* Input parameters for the "export_phenotypeSimulationSet" function. phenotypeSimulationSet_id phenotypeSimulationSet - ID of the phenotype simulation set to be exported (a required argument) workspace_id workspace - workspace where the phenotype simulation set is stored (a required argument) string format - format to which phenotype simulation set should be exported (html, json) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			phenotypeSimulationSet_id phenotypeSimulationSet;
 			workspace_id workspace;
 			string format;
 			string auth;
 	    } export_phenotypeSimulationSet_params;
 	    /*
 	        Export a PhenotypeSimulationSet for viewing
 	    */

-    authentication optional;
-    funcdef export_phenotypeSimulationSet (export_phenotypeSimulationSet_params input) returns (string output);
+40. funcdef integrate_reconciliation_solutions(integrate_reconciliation_solutions_params input) returns (object_metadata modelMeta);

 	    /* Input parameters for the "integrate_reconciliation_solutions" function.

 			fbamodel_id model - ID of model for which reconciliation solutions should be integrated (a required argument) workspace_id model_workspace - workspace containing model for which solutions should be integrated (an optional argument: default is value of workspace argument) list<gapfillsolution_id> gapfillSolutions - list of gapfill solutions to be integrated (a required argument) list<gapgensolution_id> gapgenSolutions - list of gapgen solutions to be integrated (a required argument) fbamodel_id out_model - ID to which modified model should be saved (an optional argument: default is value of workspace argument) workspace_id workspace - workspace where modified model should be saved (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			fbamodel_id model;
 			workspace_id model_workspace;
 			list<gapfillsolution_id> gapfillSolutions;
 			list<gapgensolution_id> gapgenSolutions;
 			fbamodel_id out_model;
 			workspace_id workspace;
 			string auth;
 			bool overwrite;
 	    } integrate_reconciliation_solutions_params;
 	    /*
 	        Integrates the specified gapfill and gapgen solutions into the specified model */
-    authentication required;
-    funcdef integrate_reconciliation_solutions(integrate_reconciliation_solutions_params input) returns (object_metadata modelMeta);

     /*********************************************************************************
     Code relating to queuing long running jobs
    	*********************************************************************************/
+41. funcdef queue_runfba(queue_runfba_params input) returns (JobObject job);
-    /* Input parameters for the "queue_runfba" function.

-		fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
+	    /* Input parameters for the "queue_runfba" function. fbamodel_id model - ID of the model that FBA should be run on (a required argument) workspace_id model_workspace - workspace where model for FBA should be run (an optional argument; default is the value of the workspace argument)
 			FBAFormulation formulation - a hash specifying the parameters for the FBA study (an optional argument) bool fva - a flag indicating if flux variability should be run (an optional argument: default is '0') bool simulateko - a flag indicating if flux variability should be run (an optional argument: default is '0') bool minimizeflux - a flag indicating if flux variability should be run (an optional argument: default is '0') bool findminmedia - a flag indicating if flux variability should be run (an optional argument: default is '0') string notes - a string of notes to attach to the FBA study (an optional argument; defaul is '') fba_id fba - ID under which the FBA results should be saved (an optional argument; defaul is 'undef') workspace_id workspace - workspace where FBA results will be saved (a required argument) bool add_to_model - a flag indicating if the FBA study should be attached to the model to support viewing results (an optional argument: default is '0') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 	    	fbamodel_id model;
 			workspace_id model_workspace;
 			FBAFormulation formulation;
 			bool fva;
 			bool simulateko;
 			bool minimizeflux;
 			bool findminmedia;
 			string notes;
 			fba_id fba;
 			workspace_id workspace;
 			string auth;
 			bool overwrite;
 			bool add_to_model;
 	    } queue_runfba_params;
 		/*
 	        Queues an FBA job in a single media condition */

-	authentication required;
-	funcdef queue_runfba(queue_runfba_params input) returns (JobObject job);
+42. funcdef queue_gapfill_model(gapfill_model_params input) returns (JobObject job);

+	Uses the same as 43

+43. funcdef gapfill_model(gapfill_model_params input) returns (object_metadata modelMeta);
-	/* Input parameters for the "queue_gapfill_model" function.

-		fbamodel_id model - ID of the model that gapfill should be run on (a required argument) workspace_id model_workspace - workspace where model for gapfill should be run (an optional argument; default is the value of the workspace argument)
+		/* Input parameters for the "queue_gapfill_model" function. fbamodel_id model - ID of the model that gapfill should be run on (a required argument) workspace_id model_workspace - workspace where model for gapfill should be run (an optional argument; default is the value of the workspace argument)
 			GapfillingFormulation formulation - a hash specifying the parameters for the gapfill study (an optional argument) phenotype_set_id phenotypeSet - ID of a phenotype set against which gapfilled model should be simulated (an optional argument: default is 'undef') workspace_id phenotypeSet_workspace - workspace containing phenotype set to be simulated (an optional argument; default is the value of the workspace argument) bool integrate_solution - a flag indicating if the first solution should be integrated in the model (an optional argument: default is '0') list<string> target_reactions - a list of reactions to activate with gapfilling fbamodel_id out_model - ID where the gapfilled model will be saved (an optional argument: default is 'undef') gapfill_id gapFill - ID to which gapfill solution will be saved (an optional argument: default is 'undef') workspace_id workspace - workspace where gapfill results will be saved (a required argument) int timePerSolution - maximum time to spend to obtain each solution int totalTimeLimit - maximum time to spend to obtain all solutions string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided) bool completeGapfill - boolean indicating that all inactive reactions should be gapfilled */
 	    typedef structure {
 			fbamodel_id model;
 			workspace_id model_workspace;
 			GapfillingFormulation formulation;
 			phenotype_set_id phenotypeSet;
 			workspace_id phenotypeSet_workspace;
 			bool integrate_solution;
 			list<string> target_reactions;
 			fbamodel_id out_model;
 			workspace_id workspace;
 			gapfill_id gapFill;
 			int timePerSolution;
 			int totalTimeLimit;
 			string auth;
 			bool overwrite;
 			bool completeGapfill;
 	    } gapfill_model_params;
 	    /*
 	        Queues an FBAModel gapfilling job in single media condition */
-    authentication required;
-    funcdef queue_gapfill_model(gapfill_model_params input) returns (JobObject job);

-    authentication required;
-    funcdef gapfill_model(gapfill_model_params input) returns (object_metadata modelMeta);

     /* Input parameters for the "queue_gapgen_model" function.